Cholesterol credit trades high animal-fat foods for those that lower our LDL.

 The purpose of the clean development mechanism is to promote progress in Third World countries.
 Projects that reduce carbon emissions are credited to companies that cut emissions.

-So, for example, a coal-fired generating company in the developed world might buy carbon credits from a forestation conglomerate in the Third World like SAPPI.
+So for example, a coal-fired generating company in developed countries might buy carbon credits from a forestation conglomerate in the Third World like SAPPI.